DennisLyn/mastermind-game/README.md

 ```
 The web front end server will run and listen port 3000. (http://localhost:3000)

-You can use web browser to browse the web site and play game now.
+You can use web browser to browse the web site and play the game now.

 ![Layout02](https://user-images.githubusercontent.com/99282632/165682514-bc0a0327-973a-440a-8a6b-6421b52cb4a3.jpg)